Karl Rove: Since 2009

 On November 6, 2012, Rove protested Fox News' call of the 2012 presidential election for Obama, prompting host Megyn Kelly to ask him, "Is this just math that you do as a Republican to make yourself feel better?
 Or is this real?"
+Rove claimed that Obama had won the election by "suppressing the vote".

 In 2013 Rove and the PAC American Crossroads created the Conservative Victory Project for the purpose of supporting electable conservative candidates.
 These efforts have attracted criticism, and even personal attacks, from elements within the Tea Party movement.

 Rove's history, The Triumph of William McKinley: Why the Election of 1896 Still Matters, was published in 2015.

 In 2017, Rove's 501(c)(4) dark money group One Nation nonprofit raised nearly $17 million, according to IRS tax filings released in November 2018.

 Rove has lobbied on behalf of Rivada Networks, a communications technology business.

 In December 2019, Rove predicted that the 2020 Democratic Party presidential primaries would result in a contested convention; in December 2020, after Joe Biden was nominated at the 2020 Democratic National Convention with a clear majority of delegates, Politico named Rove's prediction one of "the most audacious, confident and spectacularly incorrect prognostications about the year".

 Rove was an advisor to Donald Trump's 2020 presidential campaign.
 In May 2020, Rove accused former president Obama of engaging in a "political drive by shooting" after Obama gave a commencement speech to historically black colleges where he criticized the federal government's response to the coronavirus pandemic.